mahuntington/panpsychism/unit_02/w06d04/homework/README.md

 FROM MATT"S LESSON
 Install and reqire `bcrypt`

+Create a route for username and password
-Hash a string using bcrypt.
+Encrypt the password using bcrypt.
 Reminder on how to has a password string using bcrypt:
 `req.session.password = bcrypt.hashSync(req.params.password, bcrypt.genSaltSync(10));`